 Yield: 2 Tablespoons | Total Time: 10 Minutes

-Heating the lemon zest in a small cast iron skillet dries out any moisture, which keeps the seasoning from sticking together, especially if you use it within a few days.
-So, this is an important step that you don't want to skip!
+Heating the lemon zest in a small cast iron skillet dries out any moisture, which also keeps the seasoning from sticking together.
+Just another reason that this is an important step you don't want to skip!

 Easy Homemade Lemon-Pepper Seasoning